Color Monster Craft for Kids: Teach Emotional Intelligence with a Colorful Twist

 What are paint sticks?

 Paint sticks are a newer supply that we have started using with children.
-They are tempera paint in stick form that dry quickly.
+They are tempera paint in stick form that dries quickly.
 The kids say they are like paint glue sticks and we think that is a pretty accurate description.

 Step 1: Read Book